When is RuPaul's Drag Race UK season 2 released? Queens, guest judges and latest news

 Gentleman start your engines – because Drag Race UK season two is here!

-Get ready to see a new batch of sassy queens sissying that walk, as RuPaul’s Drag Race UK returns for series two.
+Speaking to press including RadioTimes.com, she said: “I’ve got three people, I would love to see take the crown, and that’s Lawrence [Chaney], Ginny [Lemon] and because now I feel a special connection to them – you know the smallest, non-binary person in show business, is Bimini Bon Boulash.
+Between those three, the talent is wonderful.
+Everyone’s so talented, but those three have a particular beautiful place in my heart!”

+Joe Black also revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley following her exit from the show, saying: “There is one [moment], and I say this because I wanted to use it on a poster, but it didn’t get used.”

-The second instalment will see the Drag Race UK contestants strutting their stuff in a bid to impress judges Michelle Visage, Alan Carr, Graham Norton and of course RuPaul.
+Series two is set to be pretty big, with a much bigger line-up of Drag Race UK contestants.
+They’ll be strutting their stuff in a bid to impress judges Michelle Visage, Alan Carr, Graham Norton and of course RuPaul.

 As well as this, RuPaul’s Drag Race UK recently revealed guest judges Lorraine Kelly and Sheridan Smith who will be poised and ready to give their verdict on the new queens.

-As the new series kicks off on BBC iPlayer, here’s everything you need to know about Drag Race UK season two.
+As the race continues, here’s everything you need to know about Drag Race UK season two, including which queens are still in the competition and who sashayed away.

 RuPaul’s Drag Race UK season 2 release date and start time

-The first episode of Drag Race UK season two will land on BBC Three, which is available on BBC iPlayer, on January 14th at 7pm.
+The first episode of Drag Race UK season two landed on BBC Three, which is available on BBC iPlayer, on January 14th at 7pm.

-Bur if you’re feeling impatient, Drag Race UK fans can now watch the first 40 seconds of season 2.
+The next episode will be available on the streaming service on January 21st.

 Here's the first 40 seconds of #DragRaceUK series two.
 You're welcome. pic.twitter.com/jV4VXCmW2H— RuPaul's Drag Race UK (@dragraceukbbc) January 11, 2021